azsdk/azsdk-docs/05-Alerting-and-Monitoring/Alert_Monitoring_userguide.md

 --------------------------
 ### Overview
-The Alerting & Monitoring area of AzSDK offers features empowers dev ops teams with the following capabilities:
+The Alerting & Monitoring features of AzSDK empower dev ops teams with the following capabilities:
 - a single pane of glass view of cloud security across dev ops stages
 - visibility to control status for their Azure subscription and critical enterprise/application resources
 - pre-configured search queries and alerts to facilitate action on security drift